bergercookie/syncall/readme-tw-caldav.md

 ### Current limitations

-- No specific support for "waiting" tasks in taskwarrior, they will be treated like any other "needs-action" caldav task
+- No specific support for "waiting" tasks in Taskwarrior, they will be treated like any other "needs-action" caldav task
 - No support for recurring tasks sync in either direction

 ## Installation

-Install the `syncall` package from PyPI, enabling the `caldav` and `taskwarrior`
+Install the `syncall` package from PyPI, enabling the `caldav` and `Taskwarrior`
 extra:

 ```sh